 Research in 2011 showed the number of young athletes getting injuries is increasing significantly, especially ACL and meniscus tears.
 A knee brace is one of the best ways to prevent injury and further aggravation of an injury or help with recovery after surgery.
 A deep understanding of different types of knee injuries is extremely important in selecting your knee braces for Basketball

 To certain aspects of exercise and physical activity, Injuries act as an inevitable part.
 The knee is the most vulnerable area of the body to injuries, especially in sports where players, like basketball, need constant changing direction, sudden stops, and jumps

 In fact, knee inflammation is one of the most common NBA injuries.
-About 25 percent of missed games during a season are caused by knee sprains and inflammation.
+Over 25% of missing games are reported to be caused by knee strain and inflammation during the game season.
 Chronic wounds, including tendonitis, are the ones that result from the excessive pressure on our knee.
 Some more severe injuries, such as meniscus sprains and tears, ACL, and MCL, requires a long time for recovery, rehabilitation, and surgery.

 Popular basketball knee injuries

 A sprain or tear of ACL is among the most severe fields of injury.
-The ACL (Anterior Cruciate Ligament) is the ligament that extends from the upper leg bone (femur) to the lower legs broad bone (tibia) and lets the knee balance during exercise.
+The ACL (Anterior Cruciate Ligament) is the ligament that stretches to the lower legs broad bone (tibia) which helps the knee remain balance during exercise.
+It stretches from the upper part of the bone (femur), which allows the body to support the knee.
 Common ways to hurt the ACL are sudden direction changes, rapid stopping, deceleration (slowing down) when moving, collision between players, and unpleasant landing after jumping.